-- 1. In the Security Policies view of SmartConsole, go to the Access Control Policy. - Select a Layer with Applications and URL Filtering enabled. - 3.
+- 1. In the Security Policies view of SmartConsole, go to the Access Control Policy. - 2.
+Select a Layer with Applications and URL Filtering enabled. - 3.
 Right-click the Services & Applications cell for the rule and select Add New Items.

 The Application viewer window opens.

 - 4. Click New > Custom Applications/Site > Application/Site. - 5.
-Enter a name for the object. - 6.
-The default match services for a custom application or site are Web Browsing Services.
-Starting from R81.20 SmartConsole Releases Build 663 or higher, you can change the matched services for a custom application or site: - a.
+Enter a name for the object. - The default matched services for a custom application or site are Web Browsing Services.
+Starting from R82 SmartConsole Releases Build 1055 or higher, you can change the matched services for a custom application or site: - a.
 In the Match Settings tab, go to Services and select Customize. - b.
 Click the + sign. - c.
 From the list that opens, select the required services. - 7.
 Enter one or more URLs.